sakshi-bhende/sakshi-bhende/README.md

 👩‍💻 ABOUT ME:
 - 🔭 I’m currently working on my skill.
 - 🌱 I’m currently learning MERN STACK.
-- 🕵️‍♀️I’m looking for job or any freelance work.
+- 🕵️‍♀️ I’m looking for job or any freelance work.
-- 🤔 I’m passionate about my coding .
+- ❤️ Learning new technologies and applying them in the real-world is my passion.
 - 📫 Reach me on any of the platforms given above!

 Languages and Tools:
 <div>